Go to the Students section

 Download the application form

-The free BrookesKey pass is also available to international students (new and continuing) who are on courses with fees of £9,250 or more.
+The BrookesKey pass is also subsidised for international students (new and continuing) who are on courses with fees of £9,250 or more.

 There is an £8 administration fee for the production of a BrookesKey.